ColinConwell/CocoPack/docs/source/index.rst

 * **Shell CLI**: Command-line tools for common tasks and workflows
 * **R Package**: Tools for statistics, data manipulation, and visualization

+(Note, the R package has now been moved to a standalone package, found [here](https://github.com/ColinConwell/CocoPack-R/).)

 Quick Start
 -----------